Kethelems/campus-events-api/README.md

 - Database migrations using [node-pg-migrate](https://github.com/salsita/node-pg-migrate) for efficient database management
 - Dockerfile for easy deployment and containerization
 - Dependency injection for better testability and decoupling of code components
-- Docker compose for convenient development database setup
+- Docker Compose for convenient development database setup
 - Dependabot integration for automatic npm package updates and improved security
 - Code formatting and linting with [Prettier](https://prettier.io) and [ESLint](https://eslint.org/) to improve code quality and consistency
 - Environment variable validation